danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/05 Create a Read replica for an Azure Database for MySQL/readme.md

 This exercise shows how to add a read replica for an Azure Database for MySQL Single Server.

-The read replica feature is only available for Azure Database for MySQL Signle Servers in the General Purpose or Memory Optimized pricing tiers.
+The read replica feature is only available for Azure Database for MySQL Single Servers in the General Purpose or Memory Optimized pricing tiers.

 **Tasks**